arindas/rubix/README.md

 - #1.
 The Rubik's cube is made composed of smaller blocks.
 - #2.
 There are certain invariants that are needed to be considered:
 	- The direction system for space in general.
-	- The relative postion of adjacent faces on any block.
+	- The relative position of adjacent faces on any block.
 	- The colors inscribed on the block

 	Here, by the term 'direction system' we refer to the nomenclature of geometrical directions